 Here’s the real problem.
 Because fluency underlies all software use, if a person lacks fluency it doesn’t matter what computer course they choose, THAT CLASS will become a beginning computer class.
 It will just be a terrible choice for a beginning computer class.
 The center of gravity of that class dips to meet the skill deficit of these students.
 I have taught web design classes where people ask how many times to click an icon and don’t know the difference between a folder and a file.
 In class I am positive and encouraging but inside I’m thinking “I am so sorry you wasted your money on this class.”
 Because that student is probably NEVER going to get beyond their deficit to embrace the intended curriculum.
 Continue reading

 I am in LOVE with evidence of truly complex and sophisticated systems in Biology.
-It makes me really happy when something strange and amazing shows up revealing higher order relationships and systems than anyone thought.
+It makes me really happy when something strange and amazing shows up revealing higher-order relationships and systems than anyone thought.
 I love it because life seems more deep and meaningful in a world of higher orders of mind and connectedness.
-I have my suspicions that they exist and it doesn’t seem strange to me that we have trouble seeing it.
-We are locked into a level of existence and limited perception that make it deeply challenging to learn anything beyond the obvious scope of our senses.
-Often these exciting results suggest something like intelligence, or intent.
-Not directly, just a through a kind of “How in the world would that work?” feeling.
-I have an awestruck joyous response to scientific recognition of elegantly complex systems.
+I feel that they exist undiscovered all around us, but it doesn’t seem strange to me that we have trouble seeing it.
+We are locked into a level of existence and limited perception that makes it deeply challenging to learn anything beyond the obvious scope of our senses.
+Often these exciting results suggest something like intelligence or intent.
+Not always directly, just through a kind of “How in the world could that work?” feeling.
+I have a naturally joyous response to scientific recognition of elegantly complex systems.
 To me, it feels like wonderful news.

-In this blog I am stating as if with the force of facts, things I only happen to think are true.
-Things I see and want to share.
+In this blog, I state things as if with the force of facts, things I only happen to think are true.
+Things I see around me and want to share.
 Occasionally I will report on experimental results that I find interesting or even supportive of my position.
 The difference is, I don’t call what I am doing Science.
-I am not a scientist and anyone disagreeing with me would be fair to say I am pretty much just talking out my butt.
+I am not a scientist and anyone disagreeing with me would be fair to say I am pretty much just talking out of my butt.
 Maybe even those who agree with me.
 I am just making this stuff up, but if it resonates with you, it means you see it now too!

 My “theories” are true from where I’m looking.
+I simply observe them.
 I find them compelling enough to want to share but I make no exaggerated claims about how much they will change your life.
 One man’s revelation is another’s “Meh”.
-Often I challenge myself to figure out and describe something absurdly big and complicated… and the best means I have found to do this is to write about it in public.
-When my name is on it in in a place where someone might see it, I feel inspired to keep digging and improving.
+Sometimes I challenge myself to figure out and describe something absurdly big and complicated… and the best means I have found to do this is to write about it in public.
+When my name is on it in a place where someone might see it, I feel inspired enough (or embarrassed enough) to keep returning and improving.

 - go in the house